Geometric sharp large deviations for random projections of $\ell_p^n$ spheres and balls: Proof of the sharp large deviation estimate for spheres

 The proof will proceed in two steps.
-In the key first step, we will estimate the first term on the right-hand side of \eqref{split} by integrating the estimate of the density $\bar{h}^n_\theta$ of $\Sn$ obtained in Proposition \ref{prop-mainest} over the domain $\bDa \cap U$, and then analyze the asymptotics of the resulting Laplace type integral, as $n \rightarrow \infty$.
+In the key first step, we will estimate the first term on the right-hand side of \eqref{split} by integrating the estimate of the density $\bar{h}^n_\theta$ of $\Sn$ obtained in Proposition \ref{prop-mainest} over the domain $\bDa \cap U$, and then analyze the asymptotics of the resulting Laplace type integral, as $n \rightarrow \infty$ using Proposition \ref{prop-mainest}, Proposition \ref{lem-Laplace} and Lemma \ref{lemma-estimate}.
 The second step will involve using the LDP for $(\Sn)_{n \in \N}$ to show that the second term on the right-hand side of \eqref{split} is negligible.